Melbourne, Victoria, Australia

 Patients who tend to form keloids or hypertrophic scars should not undergo an abdominoplasty unless they are willing to accept the scarring associated with these conditions.

 Most patients that undergo this procedure must spend several days in bed, even if they do not return home the same day as their surgery.
-Compression garment and drainage tubes will be present after surgery.
+Compression garment and drainage tubes will be present after surgery to aid recovery.

 Do not remove any garments or drains until advised or removed by your surgeon.
-Sutures or stitches will be removed after about one to two weeks in your follow-up visit.
-During one of these visits, some pictures might need to be taken to compare the tummy tucks before and after effect.
+Sutures or stitches will be removed after about one to two weeks during your follow-up visits.
+During one of these visits, some pictures might need to be taken to compare the tummy tuck before and after for determining its overall effectiveness.